Clean Boats, Clean Waters

 On June 8, 2017, Act 67 became law adding important amendments to update Vermont’s existing aquatic invasive species transport law now requiring any person transporting a vessel to or from a body of water to visually inspect the vessel; the transport vehicle; and other equipment used and remove any aquatic plants, aquatic plant parts, and other aquatic invasive species.
 Boat operators are also required to remove drain plugs and all devices designed to control the drainage of water from a vessel while transporting it.

-- the inspection station is maintained where the vessel is entering or leaving the water
+- the inspection station is maintained where the vessel is entering or leaving a state water.

 - the inspection station is open.

 - an individual operating the inspection station identifies the vessel for decontamination.

 Our program began as a proactive effort to prevent the introduction of all aquatic invasive species from entering the lake.
 Hot water, high pressure decontamination stations have been shown to be the most effective in removing and/or killing a host of AIS.
 Basic decontamination protocol entails a power washing treatment of all high risk areas of a watercraft with 140ºF water for a minimum of ten seconds.
 The temperature and methods used are effective against a host of different species, but are safe for watercraft hulls, motors, pumps, and other equipment when used properly.
-Our Boat Wash Coordinator, and many SLA Board of Directors along with our Greeter staff attend annual training workshops provided by the experts from the Vermont Department of Environmental Conservation.
+Our Boat Wash Coordinator, and many SLA Board of Directors along with our Greeter staff attend annual training workshops provided by the experts from the Vermont DEC.

 Our friendly staff of Greeters are stewards of the lake who welcome and educate visiting lake-users about the harmful effects of AIS and the steps that can be taken to prevent the spread while offering assistance with courtesy watercraft inspections and free boat washes to stop invasive species introductions.
 Depending on the size of the watercraft, typically the inspection and decontamination process takes 3-10 minutes, with little inconvenience to boaters as they launch or retrieve their watercraft.